bpfman/bpfman/docs/getting-started/running-rpm.md

 sudo dnf install cargo-rpm-macros
 ```

+!!!
+Note
-> NOTE: `cargo-rpm-macros` needs to be version 25 or higher.
+    `cargo-rpm-macros` needs to be version 25 or higher.
-> It appears this is only available on Fedora 37, 38, 39 and Rawhide at the moment.
+    It appears this is only available on Fedora 37, 38, 39 and Rawhide at the moment.

 ### Build Locally